ChilliCream/hotchocolate-docs/docs/stitching.md

 The context data can be used to map custom properties into our GraphQL resolvers.
 In our case we will use it to map the internal user ID from the user claims into our context data map.
 This allows us to have some kind of abstraction between the actual HttpRequest and the data that is needed to process a GraphQL request.

-> We have documentation on how to add custom context data from your http request [here](custom-context.md)
+> Documentation on how to add custom context data from your http request can be found [here](custom-context.md)

-OK, lets sum this up, with the `delegate` directive we are able to create powerfull stitching resolver without writing one line of c# code.
-We, are able to create powerful new types that make the API so much richer.
+OK, lets sum this up, with the `delegate` directive we are able to create powerfull stitching resolvers without writing one line of c# code.
+Furtermore, we are able to create new types that make the API richer without those type having any representation in any of the remote schemas.

 In order to get our extensions integrated we need to add the extensions to our stitching builder.
-Like with the schema we have multiple extension methods to load the GraphQL SDL from a file or a string etc.
+Like with the schema we have multiple extension methods to load the GraphQL SDL from a file or a string and so on.

-In our case lets say we are loading int from a file called `Extensions.graphql`.
+In our case lets say we are loading it from a file called `Extensions.graphql`.

 ```csharp
 services.AddStitchedSchema(builder => builder